-In the beginning we will use the generators for many different activities, but as the project adds sustainable energy sources to the property the generators will be phased-out in favor of more sustainable options.
-However, we will keep the generators on site, in running order and fueled in case of a fault in any part of the energy management system.
-Or to as make-up energy for the system.
+In the beginning we will use the generators for many different activities, but as the project adds sustainable energy sources to the property, the generators will be phased-out in favor of the more sustainable options.
+However, we will keep the generators on site, in running order and fueled in case of a fault in any part of the energy management system that then requires their use as a backup power source.

-In this scenario the battery banks are damaged or in some way inhibited from providing the stored power back to the energy manager.
-As the energy manager senses the drop (or stop) of battery power it will send a “Start” command to the backup generators causing them to start, reach working RPM, and sync into the energy manager’s grid.
-During this time the total load of the project less the total amount being created by sustainable means at that instant would be placed on the generators.
-They would run until battery storage was back online or the sustainable systems were creating enough power to cover the current load.
+In this scenario the battery banks are damaged or in some way inhibited from providing the stored power back to the system.
+When the battery failure occurs the system sends a “Start” command to the backup generators causing them to engage, reach working RPM, and sync into the energy grid.
+During this time the total load of the project less the total amount created by sustainable means at that instant is placed on the generators.
+They will run until battery storage is back online or the sustainable systems create adequate power to cover the current load.

 Q: What happens when there is not enough power to charge the batteries?
 (Cloudy Week Scenario)

-Sometimes there will be a deficit of energy created in the day (solar, wind…etc.) and the remaining energy needed will have to be “made up.”
-The energy manager will run one or more generators at the most fuel efficient load for as long as it takes to charge the system.
+Sometimes there will be a deficit of energy created in the day (solar, wind, etc.) and the remaining energy needed will have to be “made up.”
+The energy manager hardware will run one or more generators at the most fuel efficient load for as long as it takes to charge the system.
 Once charged, the energy manager will automatically shut down the generators.
-In times of low light due to atmospheric disturbances this could become a daily occurrence to meet the forecasted demands on the system.
+In times of low light due to atmospheric disturbances, this could become a daily occurrence to meet the forecasted demands on the system.

 An example would be the energy manager calculating the amount of energy in storage and if the stored power does not meet the energy needs of the system for the next 24 hours the generators would run after the solar cycle (evening) to “top off” the batteries for the following day.

-Q: What happens in the case of an energy manager malfunction?
+Q: What happens in the case of an energy manager hardware malfunction?

 Q: How does the system change in an emergency scenario?

-As a fault is detected in the system the energy manager, programed in advance, will compensate by utilizing the different power storage and production equipment options that are connected to the system.
+As a fault is detected in the system the energy manager hardware, programmed in advance, will compensate by utilizing the different power storage and production equipment options that are connected to the system.

 Normal management would be the phasing in and out of sustainable power sources as they come online.
-However, in the event that a subsystem fails in such a way that could be damaging the entire system, like a short circuit or an unexpected voltage spike, the manager will remove the offending device from the system and rely on other sources.
-Mechanical systems (fuses, breakers) will also be in place in the case of a very sudden change in voltages that could be too quick for the manager to compensate, such as a lightning strike or short.
+However, in the event that a subsystem fails in such a way that could damage the entire system (like a short circuit or an unexpected voltage spike) the energy manager will automatically remove the offending device from the system and rely on other sources.
+Mechanical systems (fuses, breakers) will also be in place in the case of a very sudden change in voltages (such as a lightning strike or short) that could be too quick for the manager to compensate.

 Q: What are the fail-safe measures?